blackode/elixir-tips/README.md

 def project do
     [app: :project_name,
      version: "0.1.0",
      aliases: ["ecto.setup": ["ecto.create", "ecto.migrate", "ecto.seed"]]
 .....
   end
 ```

 ### 2. Accessing the Documentation

 Elixir stores the documentation inside the `bytecode` in a memory.
 You access the documentation with the help of `Code.get_docs/2` function .
-This means, the documentation accessed when it is required but not when it is loaded in the virtual machine like  `iex`
+This means, the documentation accessed when it is required, but not when it is loaded in the virtual machine like  `iex`

 Suppose you defined a module in memory like ones you defined in **IEx**, cannot have their documentation accessed as they do not have their bytecode written to disk.